phil-6/dailybrew/public/main.md

 - **Loads more coffees!** (Hint: you can help with this!)
 - **Live Brew Map** A map which shows approximate locations for public brews

-### Open and Transparent
-We're building Daily Brew in public.
-If there is anything that you think we should be sharing, but we're not, then let us know, and we'll see what we can do.
-There's more info about this on the [About Us](/about) page.

 ---